 - repeatedly breach a clear workplace policy or rule

 Generally, if the employer is simply unhappy with a worker’s job performance, that doesn’t constitute just cause.
 To let a worker go for poor performance, an employer must show they established a reasonable performance standard, communicated that to the worker, and offered the worker reasonable time and training to meet the standard.

 Look carefully to see if there is just cause

 Some employers may try to avoid giving a worker notice of dismissal (or pay instead of notice) by saying there is just cause to fire them, even if there isn’t.
 If you are fired and the employer says there is just cause, look carefully at the employer’s reasons for firing you to see if there really is just cause.
 For example, if you are fired because your employer is losing money, going out of business, or reorganizing, or because your job becomes redundant or is eliminated by technological change, those things are not just cause.
 A personality conflict between you and your boss may not be just cause — it depends on the facts.
 In all these cases, the employer must give you notice of your dismissal (or pay instead of notice).
 We explain the notice requirements shortly.

-Your employer can’t fire you for doing something that’s permitted under the Employment Standards Act.
+Your employer can’t fire you for doing something that’s permitted under the Employment Standards Act (assuming you’re covered by that Act).
 For example, you can’t be fired for any of the following:

 - Taking pregnancy or parental leave, and returning to work at the end of your leave.